GiggleSquid/thatferretblog/content/posts/Ferret-Supplies-and-Basics.md

 Here are a few websites where you can source raw food.
 (Please note: Do not attempt to feed your ferrets raw before you have done the appropriate raw diet research).

-- <a href="https://www.rawpetsupplies.co.uk/" target="_blank">Raw Pet Supplies</a> is our personal go-to.
+- [Raw Pet Supplies](https://www.rawpetsupplies.co.uk/) is our personal go-to.
 They offer all categories, such as whole prey, pre-mixed grounds, pre-minced raw, whole organs, chunks, and treats.

-- <a href="https://www.rawdogfoodsupplies.co.uk/" target="_blank">Raw Dog Foods</a> offers 80/10/10, minces, and raw-based treats.
+- [Raw Dog Foods](https://www.rawdogfoodsupplies.co.uk/) offers 80/10/10, minces, and raw-based treats.

-- <a href="https://www.therawsuperstore.co.uk/" target="_blank">The raw pet store</a> provides a variety of everything.
+- [The raw pet store](https://www.therawsuperstore.co.uk/) provides a variety of everything.

 Important: you will want to make sure when looking for raw (specifically if it is pre-mixed, 80/10/10 or pre-minced), that there are no hidden or added vegetables.
 Since raw feeding is mostly common among dogs (because they are one of the most common pets) a lot of pre-mixed raw contains vegetables suitable for dogs.
 Ferrets cannot eat and digest vegetables and need a 100% meat-based diet.
 I recommend Raw Pet Supplies as it will also let you shop by animal, meaning you can categorise ferrets and shop based on things suitable for them.

 Visit the Holistic Ferret Forum for raw feeding advice and guidelines.
-The link to the website is in my <a href="https://linktr.ee/thatbunny" target="_blank">Linktree</a>.
+The link to the website is in my [Linktree](https://linktr.ee/thatbunny).

 On top of raw supplies, you will have to think about raw preparation supplies and kitchen essentials, especially if you are mincing your own meat and mixing it yourself.
 This would consist of scales, bone shears, a grinder, a food processor, etc.